MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-413-Principles-Reasonable-Cost-Reimbursement-Payment-EndStage-Renal-Disease-Services-Prospectively-Determined-Payment-Rates-Skilled-Nursing-Facilities-Payment-Acute-Kidney-Injury-Dialysis/subpart-H-Payment-EndStage-Renal-Disease-ESRD-Services/section-413.198.md

 (ii) Are for services or items specifically not reimbursable under the program;

-(iii) Flow from the provision of luxury items or servicess (items or services substantially in excess of or more expensive than those generally considered necessary for the provision of needed health services); or
+(iii) Flow from the provision of luxury items or services (items or services substantially in excess of or more expensive than those generally considered necessary for the provision of needed health services); or

 (iv) Are found to be substantially out of line with other institutions in the same area that are similar in size, scope of services, utilization, and other relevant factors.